 Write the Ubuntu Core image to the SD card destined for the Raspberry Pi.
 As mentioned above, Raspberry Pi imager is a good tool for this.

-Connect the Raspberry Pi to a screen and keyboard, insert the SD card and power on the device.
+With the image written to the SD card, connect the Raspberry Pi to a screen and keyboard, insert the SD card and power on the device.
 After a brief initialisation period, “Press enter to configure” will appear on the display.

 Press enter to continue.
 The display will update to show some Ubuntu Core introductory text and a prompt to set up the network and administrator account.
 Press tab or cursor down to highlight OK, and press return to move on to the next step.